 Board of Directors

 Board President John Powell Jr. first served on the board through an appointed term from 1998 to 2000.
-He was elected to four-year terms in 2010 and 2014.
+He was elected to four-year terms in 2010, 2014 and 2018.
 John is president and chief executive officer of Peter Rabbit Farms, his family’s Coachella-based business, which he joined following graduation from Stanford University.
 John is a trustee representing California on the governing board of the Colorado River Water Users Association and is a former director and past chairman of the Western Growers Association.
-His community service includes involvement as Chair of the Board of the Boys and Girls Clubs of the Coachella Valley.
-The lifelong Coachella Valley resident and his wife Klysta live in Indian Wells and have two children.
+His community service includes involvement as former Chair of the Board of the Boys and Girls Clubs of the Coachella Valley.
+The lifelong Coachella Valley resident and his wife Klysta live in Indian Wells and have two children and one grandson.
+John's term ends in 2022.

 Contact the Board of Directors

 Board Vice President Cástulo R. Estrada was elected to a four-year term on the board in 2014 and re-elected in 2018.
 He is the Utilities Manager at the City of Coachella.
 He is a native of the Eastern Coachella Valley, a graduate of Coachella Valley High School, and has a civil engineering degree from California State Polytechnic University, Pomona.
-Cástulo is certified by the state Department of Health as a Water Treatment Operator Grade T2 and Water Distribution Operator Grade D2.
-He has also served on the Salton Sea Authority Board of Directors since 2014 and also currently serves as a member of the State Water Resources Control Board's SAFER Program Advisory Group.
-Cástulo is a member of the American Society of Civil Engineers, San Bernardino and Riverside Counties Branch, Newsletter Editor for the Younger Member Forum, and a member of the California Water Environment Association, Colorado River Basin Section, which honored him in 2014 with its Outstanding Young Professional award.
+He has served on the Salton Sea Authority Board of Directors since 2014, including serving as President of the Board in 2019/2020.
+Cástulo formed the Coachella Valley Disadvantaged Communities Task Force which works to secure access to safe affordable drinking water, wastewater and flood control services in historically disadvantaged Coachella Valley regions through strategic planning, funding procurement, needs assessment, and reporting – all in collaboration with community members and stakeholders.
+Cástulo was appointed in 2019, and reappointed in 2020, as a member of the State Water Resources Control Board's SAFER Program Advisory Group.
+He lives in the City of Coachella with his wife, Cindy, and two children.
+Cástulo's term ends in 2022.

 Contact the Board of Directors